Barsonax/gatsby-blog/content/posts/why-the-scope-of-your-tests-matter/index.md

 In the next part I will give some ways to avoid testing implementation details and write tests that focus on the behaviors of your system.

 ### How to avoid testing implementation details
 Testing implementation details usually happens when writing too fine-grained tests so how to avoid this?
 Yes by increasing the scope of the tests.
 You have to identify the behavioral units of your system and write tests for those units.
-A good place to start are the edges of your system that are consumed by others.
+How to identify the behavioral units of your system?
+A good place to start are the edges of your system that are consumed by your users.
+These tend to have a clear behavioral promise that's directly related to the use cases of your system.
 To give some examples:
 1. The GetService call on a dependency injection container.
 2. An endpoint in your REST API.
 3. Calculating a path from A to B using a pathfinding algorithm like A* for instance.

 Now if your system is simple just writing tests that target the edge of the system might be enough.
 At some point though your system might start to become more complex and certain smaller units of behavior in your code might appear that could benefit from their own set of tests.
+The code that falls into this category still has a clear behavioral promise but is more generic and not related to a single use case of your system.
+Developers themselves tend to be the ones that are consuming this code as they are the building blocks of your complex system.
 Some examples:
 1. Custom collections, for instance I implemented my own custom read optimized dictionary when I made Singularity just so I could top the benchmark.
 2. A custom cross-cutting concern in your REST API
 3. General utility methods